An American seeking her Danish Roots

 - Their love for finding names and locations of the family members of eight generations

 - Share interests in plants, flowers and animals

 - They soon found out that they suffer from skin rashes, eczema

-- Both have worked hard at farms
+- Both have worked hard on farms

-Leah told us of the special traits of her father’s family, the Jorgensens in the States.
+Leah told us of the distinctive traits of her father’s family, the Jorgensens in the States.
 They were hard-working, silent with a dry sense of humour and very faithful in helping other people.
-Her father is good at handcrafts and can build and fix “anything”.
-The rest are as him very easy-going people.
+Her father is good at handicrafts and can build and fix “anything”.
+The rest are like him very easy-going people.
 That was a “Jorgensen” thing.
 They had lost track of the Danish ancestors’ story from Denmark because no letters or memoirs were kept.
 Before Leah was born her parents were stationed at a military base in Germany and to visit Denmark would have been easy.
 But as they didn’t know anybody in Denmark they chose to visit Norway instead as Leah’s grandfather and his brother married two Norwegian sisters.
-The Norwegian part of her family had left Norway in the mid 1800s due to a landslide in 1811.
+The Norwegian part of her family had left Norway in the mid-1800s due to a landslide in 1811.
 Nearly all the population of Vik north of Bergen had immigrated to the States because of this disaster.

 I could tell Leah that Henry and his sisters are extremely helpful to other people and that they are very patient with small children.
 That is a Jorgensen thing.

 As Leah’s father builds things so does Henry and what would I do without him fixing everything?
 That’s a Jorgensen thing.